Spain Visa and Passport Requirements

 Consulate (or consular section at embassy).
 UK residents should apply to the Spain Visa Application Centre (www.vfsglobal.com/Spain/UK), which charges an additional processing fee of £14.60.
 All visa applicants aged 12 and over must submit biometric data at their visa appointment.

 If you're a non-EU citizen planning on staying longer than 90 days, you should apply for a visado de residencia (residence visa) from the Spanish Embassy in your home country before departure.
 This allows for the residency application process to begin.

 EU citizens staying beyond 90 days must obtain a registration certificate at the Oficina de Extranjeros or local police station.

 Allow at least five working days for visa processing.
-Some cases may take up to four weeks however.
+Some cases may take longer however.

 Schengen visa applicants must be able to provide proof of funds to cover their stay.

 Schengen visa holders wishing to stay longer than 90 days in Spain should obtain an extension from the Spanish immigration authorities.
-You should apply for this at the Spanish National Police at least three weeks before the entry period expires.
 This will only be granted under exceptional circumstances.

 Visitors are allowed to bring pets into Spain, provided that they carry the pet passport or international vaccination health certification with them.
-The health certificate must be issued no more than 15 days prior to your arrival into Spain with the pet.
-If you’re travelling from the UK to Spain with your pet, you will need to check the regulations of the pet travel scheme (www.defra.gov.uk).
+If you’re travelling from the UK to Spain with your pet, you need to check the regulations of the pet travel scheme (www.gov.uk/take-pet-abroad/pet-passport).
 If you’re travelling from elsewhere, be sure to have a valid veterinary certificate, valid rabies vaccines and a microchip.
 Before flying to Spain, you should check with your airline regarding their pet travel regulations.
 Some carriers do not transport pets in the luggage compartment.